muhammad-tamim/JavaScript-notes/README.md

 ![image](images/Part2-DOM/Introduction-to-the-dom/DOM-vs-BOM.png)

-## DOM Traversing
+### DOM Traversing:
-DOM traversing means navigating the DOM tree from one node to another using relationships like parent, child, and sibling.
+DOM traversing is navigating the DOM tree through parent, child, and sibling relationships to reach different nodes.

-It allows you to:

--   Find elements relative to a selected element
--   Move between nodes (parents, children, siblings)
--   Manipulate structure dynamically (add/remove/update nodes)

-### parentNode vs parentElement:
+#### parentNode vs parentElement:

 Both parentNode and parentElement are used to access the parent of a node in the DOM, But: